Quimbolos/Quimbolos/README.md

 ### Hi!
 Welcome to my github page!

-My name is Joaquim, I have a Master's degree in Aerospace Engineering from the University of Bristol, and despite my background, I am currently trying to pivot my career towards Data Science.
+I’m Joaquim, a Master's graduate in Aerospace Engineering from the University of Bristol.
+Here you'll find a collection of personal projects from my university studies, along with work from courses and bootcamps that have helped me expand my skills in data science and software development.
-One of the main reasons I changed paths is that I love coding and programming, and I try to apply my knowledge to real-life problems.
-Consequently, through the AI Core Data Science program and the IBM Data Science Certificate, I have gained training in various aspects of AI, including building data pipelines, performing data cleaning, analyzing data, creating visualizations, working with deep learning, utilizing the cloud, and implementing CI/CD.<br>

 ### Programming Languages: